First-Year Applicants

 1. The Application Form, submitted online through LSAC.

-2. Application Fees: The application fee is $70 and may be paid online by credit card through LSAC.
+2. The non-refundable $70 application fee, submitted online by credit card through LSAC.

-5. Two letters of recommendation.
-Applicants are required to submit two letters of recommendation, but no more than four, through the Credential Assembly Service (CAS).
+5. Two letters of recommendation: Applicants are required to submit two letters of recommendation, but no more than four, through the Credential Assembly Service (CAS).
 Recommenders should include instructors under whom you have studied or with whom you have worked closely during college or graduate study.
 If you have not had recent contact with such individuals, you may submit letters of recommendation from employers.
-Please do not submit letters of recommendation from personal friends and relatives, as they will not be given weight in the admissions process.
+Please do not submit letters of recommendation from personal friends, family friends or relatives, as they will not be given weight in the admissions process.

 6. Credential Assembly Service.
 All applicants are required to register and submit the appropriate materials through LSAC's Credential Assembly Service (CAS), including their LSAT score(s) (if applicable), all official transcripts, letters of recommendation, and all other required components of the application.
 (LSAC will compile these documents and will deliver them in the form of a Credential Assembly Service (CAS) report to the law school).